Art

 ART-470: Special Topics

 Provides an opportunity for a student to gain field experience in an area related to the student's program of study or career goals.
 The learning objectives for internships include connecting academic knowledge and problem-solving processes to experiences and problems in professional settings.
-Supervision of an intern is provided by an appropriate faculty member and by a site supervisor of the agency or business in which the student is an intern.
-A student who wishes to engage in an internship must consult with the appropriate faculty member at least eight weeks in advance of the start of the term in which the internship is to be completed.
-A description of the internship, signed by the student and the faculty sponsor, must be filed with the director of internships by the first day of the semester prior to the start of the internship.
-Approval of each application for an internship is made by the director of internships based upon approved policies and guidelines.
-Internships are graded on an S or U basis.
-Students must complete 120 hours of internship-related work as well as weekly journal entries and a final reflective paper completed in accordance with approved requirements.
-A student may enroll in an internship program for 3 credits per semester, and internship credit may be earned in subsequent semesters subject to the limitations that no more than two internships may be pursued in any one agency or business and a maximum of 9 credits in internships may be applied toward graduation.
-FILA general education: experiential learning.
+A Faculty Sponsor in the relevant academic department must approve a description and an internship learning plan at least eight weeks in advance of the start of the term in which the internship is to be completed.
+This internship learning plan must be filed with the Director of Internships in the Center for Career Development at least three weeks prior to the start of the internship.
+Approval of each application for an internship is made by the Director of Internships based upon approved policies and guidelines.
+Supervision of the internship experience is provided by an appropriate Bridgewater College Cooperating Professor (who may or may not be the Faculty Sponsor) and by a Site Supervisor at the agency or business in which the student is an intern.
+Students must complete 120 hours (minimum six weeks) of internship-related work as well as weekly journal entries and a final reflective paper completed in accordance with approved requirements.
+Internships are graded by the Cooperating Professor on an S or U basis.
+A maximum of 12 credits in internships may be applied toward graduation.
+Students who successfully complete at least three credits of internship at one or more placements may petition the Associate Provost to accept those credits in fulfillment of the FILA general education experiential learning requirement.